agdhruv/NEAT-JAX/README.md

 ## Results: SlimeVolley

 There are a couple of examples in the `examples/` folder.
 The most interesting one is SlimeVolley.
-We trained an agent to play (SlimeVolley)[https://github.com/hardmaru/slimevolleygym] (a volleyball game).
+We trained an agent to play [SlimeVolley](https://github.com/hardmaru/slimevolleygym), a game where the goal is to beat a computer-controlled opponent in a volleyball match.
 We started with 128 randomly-initialized fully-connected networks, which mutated, reproduced, and evolved over 500 generations.

 ### Evolution Progress